 Increased use of wearables and other connected devices for medical applications

 Wearable medical devices have given patients and the medical staff taking care of them an easy way to monitor their vitals and detect issues before they become serious problems.
 One emerging use case for wearable medical devices is continuous glucose monitoring (CGM), a relatively pain-free way to track the real-time effects of food and exercise on one’s blood glucose levels.
 When paired with an energy harvesting solution, CGMs and other vital monitors can have extended battery life and also unlock the possibility of remote monitoring, which can be especially helpful for doctors to monitor their patients, or parents to monitor their children, anytime, anywhere via a browser or smartphone application.
 Using connected wireless technologies in the medical space is innovative and timely.

 Retail stores will see an uptick in the use of electronic shelf labels

 Many retailers are already transitioning to programmable electronic shelf labels (ESLs) and other digital signage powered by energy harvesting.
 The main benefit of digital signage and ESLs is that updates to products can be made automatically in real-time, meaning that employees don’t need to worry about constantly updating in-store banners and price tags.
 As applications and technology advance, special pricing can be provided to select customers in real-time as another way to drive sales.
 Additionally, in the longer run, retailers can save on the cost of materials for physical signage displayed in-store.

 As new ideas and applications come to fruition in the coming year, new challenges will continue to arise as well.
-We’ll continue innovating and implementing new solutions in the IoT space to meet the market needs and help address the near and long-term impact of the current global pandemic.
+We’ll continue innovating and implementing new solutions with connected wireless technologies in the IoT space to meet the market needs and help address the near and long-term impact of the current global pandemic.